 - Long-term Investments include land purchased for speculation, funds set aside for a plant expansion program, funds redeemable from insurance policies (e.g., cash surrender value of life insurance), and investments in other entities.

 - Property, Plant, and Equipment includes the land, buildings, and equipment productively in use by the company.

-- Intangible Assets lack physical existence, and include items like purchased patents and copyrights, “goodwill” (the amount by which the fair value of a purchased business exceeds that entity’s identifiable net assets), rights under a franchise agreement, and similar items.
+- Intangible Assets lack physical existence, and include items like purchased patents and copyrights, “goodwill” (the amount by which the fair value of an acquired business exceeds that entity’s identifiable net assets), rights under a franchise agreement, and similar items.

 - Other Assets is the section used to report asset accounts that just don’t seem to fit elsewhere, such as a special long-term receivable.

 Just as the asset side of the balance sheet may be divided, so too for the liability section.
 The liability section is customarily divided into: